 As against this quite impressive body of evidence, higher Jewish population estimates were provided by research that instead of one national comprehensive source used compilations of many different smaller databases.
-Based on their compilation of local estimates, Sheskin and Dashefsky evaluate the US Jewish population at 6,968,000 (see Chapter 5 in this volume).
-This would be an increase of about 1,000,000 over the 1990 American Jewish Year Book estimate obtained with the same method.
-The claimed-though not demonstrated-determinants of this 17% increase include the migration of Jews from the FSU, Israel, Latin America, and other countries.

-While local Jewish community studies still are the most important tool for local Jewish community planning, the methodology of summing local studies to obtain a national estimate is problematic, as the authors themselves recognize (Sheskin and Dashefsky 2007, 2010 and 2017; Sheskin 2008 and 2009).
+Based on their compilation of local estimates, Sheskin and Dashefsky evaluate the US Jewish population at 7,153,495 (see the US Jewish population reports at www.jewishdataban.org).
+This would be an increase of nearly 1,200,000 over a 1991 estimate of nearly 6 million obtained with the same method-at a time when the NJPS found 5.5 million.
+However, the possible determinants of such increase remain unexplained.
+The Pew 2013 survey provided estimates of Jewish immigrants from the FSU and from Israel definitely lower than those often circulated in public discourse Pew Research Center 2013).
+Jewish marriage propensities and fertility levels remained persistently low.
+While local Jewish community studies still are the most important tool for local Jewish community planning, the methodology of summing local studies to obtain a national estimate is problematic, as the authors themselves conceded (Sheskin and Dashefsky 2007, 2010, 2017; Sheskin 2008, 2009).
 One should acknowledge the diversity of databases and definitions, the lack of synchronization in time, and the very uneven quality of the technical procedures followed, including sometimes embarrassing skill gaps across different polling firms.
-When it comes to national Jewish population estimates, which as noted local studies were not designed to supply in the first place, local Jewish community summations may risk cumulating significant errors and biases, including double counts of geographically mobile individuals (Rebhun and Goldstein 2006; Groeneman and Smith 2009).
+When it comes to national Jewish population estimates, which as noted local studies were not designed to supply in the first place, local Jewish community summations may risk cumulating significant errors and biases, including double counts of geographically mobile individuals (Rebhun and Goldstein 2006, Groeneman and Smith 2009).

-The Brandeis Steinhardt Social Research Institute (SSRI) meta-analysis of a large set of general social surveys is an innovative and ambitious undertaking in the social scientific study of American Jews called the American Jewish Population Project (AJPP) (Saxe et al. 2006b; Tighe et al. 2005, 2009a, 2009b).
-The Jewish population estimate suggested by SSRI for 2019, based on a synthesis of surveys of the general public conducted between 2012 and 2018, was 7,478,600, plus or minus a margin of error of over 300,000 (SSRI 2019a, Saxe 2019).
-This figure implies that, since 1990, American Jewry increased by nearly two million persons or about 36%, guite higher than the 32% increase for the US total population and much higher than the 5% increase for non-Hispanic whites.
-(The Hispanic population increased by 163% from 1990 to 2017.
-The African Americans population increased by 38%.)
-Pew (2013) reports that 93% of American Jews are non-Hispanic whites.
-Thus, this alleged Jewish population growth of 36% does not seem to be in accordance with extant census data and raises serious questions about the SSRI methodology.
-Indeed, the AJPP estimated that at least 70,000 Jewish babies were born annually in the US, and that a majority of US Jews did not adhere to any of the major Jewish religious denominations (Tighe et al. 2009a, 2011).
+The Brandeis Steinhardt Social Research Institute (SSRI) combined analysis of a large set of general social surveys is an innovative and ambitious project in the social scientific study of American Jews (Saxe et al. 2006b; Tighe et al. 2005, 2009a, 2009b).
+The Jewish population estimate suggested by SSRI for 2019, based on the synthesis of surveys conducted between 2012 and 2018 and additional inference, was 7.5 million plus or minus a margin of error of over 300,000 (SSRI 2019a, Saxe 2019, Tighe et al. 2019).
+This figure implies that since 1990 American Jewry increased by nearly 2 million or about 36%, quite higher than the 32% increase for the US total population.
+The latter includes Hispanics and African-Americans whose rate of growth is quite higher than among American whites of whom the overwhelming majority of US Jews are comprised-not to mention steady immigration to the US from Mexico and other countries (US Census Bureau 2019).
+This alleged Jewish population growth does not conform with the routinely practiced principles of demographic analysis.
+Indeed the SSRI project estimated that at least 70,000 Jewish babies were born annually in the US, and that a majority of US Jews did not adhere to any of the known Jewish religious denominations (Tighe et al. 2009a.
+2011).
 These figures can be plausible only if one adopts, rather than a core concept of individually-identified Jews, a broadly enlarged concept of total population with Jewish background (as already anticipated by Tobin and Groeneman 2003).
 Five important caveats should be stressed concerning the SSRI Jewish population estimates (SSRI 2019b):